NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 • Number two, is the person a danger to the community?

-Both of these are the main two arguments in a bail hearing.
-If the government can successfully argue that you or a loved one's a flight risk of a danger to the community, they'll probably be able to keep him in custody.
+Both of these are the main arguments in a bail hearing.
+If the government can successfully argue that you or a loved one is a flight risk or a danger to the community, they'll probably be able to keep you in custody.

 If the defense can show an argument that they're not a danger to the community or a flight risk, then obviously, we'd be in a position to try to get them out under one of these forms of bail that I mentioned.

-More and more, it's relatively easy to get people out of federal cases if they don't have a criminal record or are not facing a mandatory minimum because of the Coronavirus overcrowding in the jails and the inability of the federal system to really grapple with what's going on.
+More and more, it's relatively easy to get people out of federal cases if they don't have a criminal record or are not facing a mandatory minimum because of the Coronavirus overcrowding in the jails.
+This overcrowding, coupled with the federal system's inability to grapple with what's going on, has led to a situation where they're using video, but they don't have enough video in order to accommodate everybody.

 They're using video, but they don't have enough video in order to accommodate everybody.